 Escaping Nazi Germany on the kindertransport changes one girl's life forever At the start of World War II, ten-year-old Franziska Mangold is torn from her family when she boards the kindertransport in Berlin, the train that secretly took nearly 10,000 children out of Nazi territory to safety in England.
 Taken in by strangers who soon become more like family than her real parents, Frances (as she is now known) courageously pieces together a new life for herself because she doesn't know when or if she'll see her true family again.
 Against the backdrop of war-torn London, Frances struggles with questions of identity, family, and love, and these experiences shape her into a dauntless, charming young woman.
 Originally published in Germany, Anne Voorhoeve's award-winning novel is filled with humor, danger, and romance.Book Details:Format: HardcoverPublication Date: 2/16/2012Pages: 412Reading Level: Age 12 and Up

 Games & Puzzles > Board Games > "children's online star wars games"

-Find exactly what you are looking for - Melissa & Doug, Hasbro Games, and Mattel Games.
-Check out our fantastic prices!
+Check out the most popular brands: Melissa & Doug, Hasbro Games & Mattel Games.
+Get the lowest prices with shipping on baby products, toys, pet products and more.
 We do not yet offer guaranteed overnight shipping, although many areas of the country do receive their orders the next day.
-Note that some items, including those shipped directly from the manufacturer, will take longer to arrive; ship times for these products will be noted directly on the product detail page.
-Shopping online beats waiting in line any day.
-With yoyo.com, there are no trips to the store, no circling the aisles, and of course, no waiting in line.
-Ever.
+Note that some items, including those shipped directly from the manufacturer, will take longer to arrive; ship times for these products will be noted directly on the product detail page. yoyo.com strives to deliver the best online shopping experience for you every day.